syncfusion-content/typescript-docs/TypeScript/Maps/Getting-Started.md

 ## Add Libraries

-1.First create an Typescript Project and add the following refernces in the app.ts file
+1.First create an TypeScript Project and add the following references in the app.ts file

- For common getting started of typescript , you can refer [here](https://help.syncfusion.com/js/typescript).
+ For common getting started of TypeScript , you can refer [here](https://help.syncfusion.com/js/typescript).

 The default type definition file **ej.web.all.d.ts** needs to include the support for type-checking while initializing any of the Syncfusion widgets.